How to Conduct a Win/Loss Interview

 2. Ask followup questions, but don’t get stuck.
 Followup questions are always very important when doing qualitative interviews, but you need to balance your followup questions with how well you understand the issue.
 If the participant hasn’t sufficiently answered the question, or you simply don’t understand the reasoning, keep asking followup questions until you do.
 That’s very important.
 BUT, once you do sufficiently understand what occurred, avoid lingering too long on the issue.
 The time you have in the interview is valuable, and usually once the issue is clear and out in the open, there’s not much more to be gained.

 3. Ask about the sales experience.
 If they went through a demo, you really want to find out 2 different things.
 You want to find out what they think the sales person did well, and then you want to find out what they think the sales person could improve on.
-Sometimes people have a hard time delivering criticism about the sales person, so a good followup question is often “if you were on the sales team at [myCompany], how would you sell this product differently than it was sold to you”. some text
+Sometimes people have a hard time delivering criticism about the sales person, so a good followup question is often “if you were on the sales team at [myCompany], how would you sell this product differently than it was sold to you”.

 1. This data is sensitive.
 Be careful with this data because sometimes it will reveal that a single sales person lost a deal for reasons that are avoidable (poor response times, personality conflicts, etc.).
 Naturally the sales team is often apprehensive about Win/Loss interviews precisely because of this question, so handle this data with care.